"Let us love, not in word or speech, but in truth and action."--John 3:18

 d.
 The agency or organization needs to be in accordance with Catholic Teaching

-If the minimum requirement for service hours is not completed by April 30th, students will receive a “fail” grade for Service Learning on their final report card.
-Special arrangements must be made with the Director of Campus Ministry to remediate the hours during summer school.
+If the minimum requirement for service hours is not completed by April 30th, special arrangements must be made with the Director of Campus Ministry to remediate the hours during summer school.

 For seniors who fail to comply with the service hours minimum, they will not receive their diploma or transcripts until hours have been remediated.